backpack-exchange/bpx-api-client/rust/examples/README.md

-# Backpack Exchange API Example
+# Backpack Exchange API Examples

-This repository demonstrates how to interact with Backpack Exchange’s private WebSocket API using `bpx_api_client`.
+This repository demonstrates how to interact with Backpack Exchange’s APIs.

 ## Configuration